AdedamolaXL/pubstack-server-node/README.md

   - `userControlledWalletSdk.ts`: will initialize an instance of the user-controlled wallet sdk to be used by the controllers.
   - `db/`: configures the Sqlite database for the user credentials.
 - `src/app.ts` sets up the express router configurations and sets the base path and sub paths for the controllers.
 Imported by `src/index.ts` as the entry point of the server.
-- The above are the most important files to get an understanding of this server.
-All other files are specific to this server and not crucial to using Circle Web3 Services Node.js SDK.

-**Happy Coding!**

-## Additional Resources

-- [Circle Web3 Services Node.js SDK](https://developers.circle.com/w3s/docs/nodejs-sdk) supports User-Controlled Wallets, Developer-Controlled Wallets and Smart Contract Platform.
-See [Programmable Wallets](https://developers.circle.com/w3s/docs/circle-programmable-wallets-an-overview) and [Smart Contract Platform](https://developers.circle.com/w3s/docs/smart-contract-platform) to learn about these features and concepts.
-- Need help: <customer-support@circle.com>
-- Join our Discord community: <https://discord.com/invite/buildoncircle>